Programs & Services

 ACOH is committed to enhancing the skills of pastors and ministry workers in post-conflict, post-Ebola, and post-COVID-19 Liberia.
 Recognizing the need for comprehensive academic, pastoral, and ministry training, we collaborate with local and international faith-based institutions to maximize impact.

-Abehinny Community, Inc. proudly partners with Grace Bible Faith Community Church of Liberia (GBFCCL) and Christ Evangelistic Liberation (CELL) Ministries.
-Together, we deliver targeted in-service training programs that empower pastoral and lay personnel, ensuring the sustainability and success of our community initiatives.
+Abehinnyuen Community, Inc. proudly partners with Grace Bible Faith Community Church of Liberia (GBFCCL), Salem Church NYC, Christ Evangelistic Liberation League (CELL), Christ Healing Ministry International, Massaley Foundation, Winning Way School for the Deaf, Inc., Mission Central, and Computer Ministry.
+Together, we deliver targeted training and service programs that empower pastoral and lay personnel, ensuring the sustainability and success of our community initiatives.

 Healthcare Training & Community Wellness Program